timmo-nhn/XcaDocumentSource/Docs/AccessControl.md

 ## DTOs for policy and Policy Set
 **PJD.XcaDocumentSource** features a DTO for Policies and Policy Sets.
 This allows for easier creation and storage of policies.
-Complex XACML-classes and concepts are abstracted behind simpler JSON structure.
+XACML-classes and concepts are abstracted behind a simpler JSON structure.
 By default, the `PolicySetDto` generated from the policies in the Policy Repository defaults to the `deny-overrides` (`urn:oasis:names:tc:xacml:1.0:policy-combining-algorithm:deny-overrides`)-combining algorithm.
 If any child (Policy/Rule) evaluates to Deny, the result is Deny.
 Otherwise, the next strongest decision applies (e.g. Permit if any Permit, otherwise NotApplicable).